 - clear voices

-- sufficient frequency response to provide some drama
+- sufficient high, mid and low frequency responses to provide some drama and presence

 - rattles, humming or obvious distortion.

-The CHOICE TV lab is a purpose-built testing facility that allows us to directly compare up to a dozen TVs at a time.
+The CHOICE TV lab is a purpose-built testing facility that allows us to directly compare several TVs at a time.
 It may not look like your lounge room, but its controlled lighting, temperature, humidity and neutral grey walls combine to make it possible to give every TV we test a good chance of delivering its best performance.

-Our surveys of your viewing habits tell us that the majority of people watch TV in subdued halogen lighting.
-Our test lab has both halogen lighting as well as bright fluorescent lights, so we can replicate this condition as well as seeing how they look when in brighter conditions.
+Our surveys of your viewing habits tell us that the majority of people watch TV in subdued LED lighting.
+Our test lab has dimmable LED lights, so we can replicate this condition as well as see how the TVs look when viewed in brighter conditions.

-The lab is also equipped with a high quality Blu-ray player and video recorders along with a moderately priced stereo sound system.
+The lab is also equipped with a high quality Blu-ray player and video recorders along with a moderately priced soundbar.
 The latter is used as a reference when assessing TV sound quality.